Leucothoe [Loo-KOH-thoh-ee] is a genus of broadleaf evergreen flowering plants belonging to the family Ericaceae along with Calluna vulgaris.

 Flowering and Fragrance

-- All the varieties of this plant produce bell-shaped, white flowers.
+All the varieties of this ornamental plant produce bell-shaped, white flowers.

-- The bloom time of this plant is between April and May.
+The bloom time of the Leucothoe plant is between April and May.

-This plant tolerates the full sun if there is a sufficient amount of moisture in the soil.
+This plant tolerates the full sun to partial shade in cooler climates and if there is enough moisture in the soil.

-Full shade to partial shade is required to develop vibrant leaf color and variegated leaves.
+Full shade to dappled sunlight or morning sun with afternoon shade is required to develop vibrant leaf color and variegated leaves.